 The South Atlantic Fishery Management Council (Council) is considering action to respond to the most recent stock assessment for South Atlantic red snapper (SEDAR 73 2021).
 The results of SEDAR 73 indicated that South Atlantic red snapper are overfished, overfishing is occurring, and the overfishing is being primarily driven by high numbers of dead discards by the recreational sector.
 While the number of red snapper dead discards has an especially strong impact on allowable harvest levels for red snapper, as explained in Chapter 1, these dead discards also affect allowable harvests of other stocks managed under the Fishery Management Plan for the Snapper Grouper Fishery of the South Atlantic Region (Snapper Grouper FMP).
+Red snapper co-occurs with other snapper grouper species, many of which are experiencing overfishing.
 Therefore, actions to adjust red snapper catch levels based on the SEDAR 73 (2021) stock assessment and to reduce dead discards for all species in the snapper grouper fishery management unit are considered in this framework amendment.